Auburn (NSW)

 Educational attainment in Auburn aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Auburn trail regional benchmarks, with 31.3% of residents aged 15+ holding university degrees compared to 39.9% in SA3 area.
-Bachelor degrees lead at 20.0%, followed by postgraduate qualifications (10.0%) and graduate diplomas (1.3%).
+Educational qualifications in Auburn trail regional benchmarks, with 31.3% of residents aged 15+ holding university degrees compared to the SA3 area's 39.9%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are most common at 20.0%, followed by postgraduate qualifications (10.0%) and graduate diplomas (1.3%).
 Vocational pathways account for 21.7% of qualifications among those aged 15+, with advanced diplomas at 11.9% and certificates at 9.8%.
-Educational participation is high, with 38.0% of residents currently enrolled in formal education, including 10.5% in tertiary education, 9.3% in primary education, and 6.7% pursuing secondary education.

-Educational participation is notably high, with 38.0% of residents currently enrolled in formal education.
+Educational participation is high, with 38.0% of residents currently enrolled in formal education.
 This includes 10.5% in tertiary education, 9.3% in primary education, and 6.7% pursuing secondary education.

 Frequently Asked Questions - Education